 During school staff training the qualities and attributes the chosen mentors would ideally have was emphasised and discussed.
 Specifically, school development officers recommended that mentors were young people who were not those that typically were involved in extra-curriculum programmes, had perfect attendance or attainment, or who were school prefects.
-It was recommended that mentors were students who reflected the diverse pupil population of the school (e.g. including both males and females) and had the potential to be good leaders and were individuals younger students would listen to "what we didn't want to do is identify all those, all the good students, all the students that had leadership quality right at the start, this is a programme that really is about identifying young people that are leaders without necessarily identifying themselves as leaders, and that they've got a grass root level where they're able to really understand how life works.
+It was recommended that mentors were students who reflected the diverse pupil population of the school (e.g. including both males and females) and had the potential to be good leaders and were individuals younger students would listen to - "what we didn't want to do is identify all those, all the good students, all the students that had leadership quality right at the start, this is a programme that really is about identifying young people that are leaders without necessarily identifying themselves as leaders, and that they've got a grass root level where they're able to really understand how life works.
 You know, just on basic levels of how people interact with each other, you know, the rules of young people really."
-Students were identified to be mentors by staff using their knowledge of which pupils would best fit the recommended criteria or by providing all students with an overview of the MVP programme at an assembly (delivered by the school development officer) and asking them to apply to be a mentor (see section 3.4.2) "And by the end of the training, they're just like, going, oh, I've got I've got a number of people in my head, I want to go and ask them, and because of the relationship that they have with their young people, they then phrase it, or they put it into a place where you they're encouraging their young people to get involved."
+Students were identified to be mentors by staff using their knowledge of which pupils would best fit the recommended criteria or by providing all students with an overview of the MVP programme at an assembly (delivered by the school development officer) and asking them to apply to be a mentor (see section 3.4.2) - "And by the end of the training, they're just like, going, oh, I've got I've got a number of people in my head, I want to go and ask them, and because of the relationship that they have with their young people, they then phrase it, or they put it into a place where they're encouraging their young people to get involved."

-Each school's mentors training was delivered individually by the allocated school development officer.
-Training took place over two days and was delivered either face-to-face or virtually depending on COVID-19 restrictions at the time of delivery (see section 4.2.2).
+Each school's mentor training was delivered individually by the allocated school development officer.
+Training took place over two days and was delivered either face-to-face or virtually depending on COVID-19 restrictions at the time of delivery (see section 3.2.2).

-Findings from the mentor post-training survey demonstrated overwhelming support and positive perceptions of the MVP mentor training.
-After taking part in the training, mentors were asked how much they agreed or disagreed with a number of statements about the training using a four point scale from strongly agree to strongly disagree (Figure 8).
-100% of mentors agreed that: they enjoyed taking part in the training (n=57), they thought it was a good idea (n=57); and, they would recommend it other young people (n=57).
-The majority of mentors also agreed that the group interacted with each other well during training (100.0%; n=57) and that the training was delivered in a way that was easy to understand (98.2%; n=55).
+Findings from the mentor post training survey demonstrated overwhelming support and positive perceptions of the MVP mentor training.
+After taking part in the training, mentors were asked how much they agreed or disagreed with a number of statements about the training using a four point scale from strongly agree to strongly disagree (Figure 9).
+100% of mentors agreed that: they enjoyed taking part in the training (n=132), they thought it was a good idea (n=131); and, the group interacted with each other well during training (n=131).
+The majority of mentors also agreed that the training was delivered in a way that was easy to understand (99.2%; n=129) and, they would recommend it to other young people (99.2%; n=131).

-I enjoyed taking part I think it is a good idea I would recommend it The group interacted It was delivered in a in it to other young people with each other well way which was easy to understand
+I enjoyed taking part I think it is a good idea I would recommend it The group interacted It was delivered in a in it to other young people with each other well way which was easy to understand to understand

-Findings from the survey and from school development officer consultations with the mentors after the training highlighted a number of key themes relating to aspects of the training that mentors reported particularly enjoying or which they thought worked well including:
+Findings from the focus groups, survey and from school development officer consultations with the mentors after the training highlighted a number of key themes relating to aspects of the training that mentors reported particularly enjoying or which they thought worked well including: